 A measure of household income issued annually by the U.S. Department of Health and Human Services.
 As it relates to Obamacare, Federal poverty level is used to determine a health insurance shoppers eligibility for and magnitude of income based subsidies.
 It is also used to determine eligibility for free or low cost healthcare programs such as Medicaid or CHIP.
 2015 Federal Poverty Level Chart

 Health insurance plans that were in place before Obamacare was signed into law on March 23, 2010.
-Grandfathered plans do not need to comply with all of the rules of the ACA but over time, grandfathered plans will be phased out and lose their "grandfathered" status and be required to comply with all of the requirements set forth in the Affordable Care Act.
+Grandfathered plans do not need to comply with all the rules of the ACA but over time, grandfathered plans will be phased out and lose their "grandfathered" status and be required to comply with all the requirements set forth in the Affordable Care Act.

 Health Care Law

-A general term for the major health policy changes put in place by the Patient Protection and Affordable Care Act which was signed into law in March of 2010.
+A general term for the major health policy changes put in place by the Patient Protection and Affordable Care Act, which was signed into law in March of 2010.
 This term is generally synonymous with ACA, Affordable Care Act, PPACA, and Health Care Reform.
 It puts into law strong consumer protections, requires certain levels of minimum benefits, provides new coverage options and has tools to help you make informed choices about your health coverage.

 Health Insurance Marketplace